 Peel and cut up potatoes, onions and carrots or other root vegetables such as parsnips or turnips.
 Arrange the cut-up vegetables in the bottom of the slow cooker.

 Sear the sirloin roast over high heat in a heavy pan.
 Add a little peanut, vegetable or canola oil, heat the pan until the oil shimmers and carefully lay the roast in the pan.
 Let it cook for a couple of minutes, then turn it.
 Immediately after turning it, season the cooked side with salt and pepper, a commercial seasoning blend or your own section of herbs and spices.
 Sear and season the other side.
+Searing your roast helps seal in the juices, creating a tastier meal.

 Take the roast out of the slow cooker, cover it loosely and let it rest for about 15 minutes.
 While the meat rests, use a slotted spoon to remove the vegetables.
 Transfer the cooking liquid to a saucepan and bring it to a slow boil.
 Mix a tablespoon or two of flour into a cup of cold water and whisk the flour and water mixture into the boiling liquid.
 Stir and cook until the gravy is as thick as you like it.